 MESSAGE DESCRIPTION CHECK ENGINE All active or previously activated faults that require attention.
 No engine limitation engaged.
 LIMP HOME Critical faults requiring diagnostic as soon as possible.
 An engine limitation is engaged and/or the engine behavior is modified.
 ECM CRC ERROR Error message from ECM.
 TPS FAULT Throttle body fault, generally followed by a Limp Home message.
 BRAKE SWITCH FAULT Brake signal fault.
 ECM NOT RECOGNIZED Message displayed when the gauge is unable to identify the ECM.
-CHECK DPS (models with DPS) Check engine pilot light on.
+CHECK DPS Check engine pilot light on.
 Indicates that the DPS (Dynamic Power Steering) does not work properly.
 See an authorized Can-Am dealer.
-DPS OVERHEAT (models with DPS) Indicates that DPS module is lowering its assist level to protect itself against extreme temperature.
+DPS OVERHEAT DPS is overheating.
+DPS assist will be reduced or completely off until temperature is back to normal.
 TRANSMISSION SIGNAL FAULT Gearbox position sensor fault active.
 "E" is also displayed in the gear display.
 PPS FAULT When one or both sensor of the PPS is/are faulty, erratic or out of range or that the ratio between the two is incorrect, the message will be displayed and the check engine will be lit.
 MANUAL LIMP HOME When the PPS Limp Home is engaged, the message will be displayed.
 FUEL SENDER RANGE PERFORMANCE When the fuel sender resistor value is out of range the multifunction gauge (analog/digital) will detect it and display the message.
 GEAR POSITION SENSOR FAULT When the gear signal is erroneous the gauge will display the message.
 USE LOW GEAR When a slope is too steep for high gear, the message will be displayed.
 Change for low gear.